Announced by Gov 20/7/20 Another 62 million to discharge to community living

 The last general audit of the total number of LD/Autism/CB was in 2011.

 This first specific numbers from each locality 2013 audit hyperboles that it per se,

 ‘marks a significant progression in enabling transformation of care’.

 ‘and, as a result, reducing the number of people with a learning disability and/or autism in England who are in hospitals ( public NHS )by up to half over 3 years’.

-A third of the ATU 3000, have been there 5 years or more, and will be zomibified from their polypharmacy ‘treatment’, and in need of rehabilitation, so likely to be moved to community living’s ‘specialist hospitals’, but likely to be medicated on release, as 74% are chemically coshed like Thomas Rawnsley.
+A third of the ATU 3000 have been there 5 years or more and will be zomibified from their polypharmacy ‘treatment’ and in need of rehabilitation, so likely to be moved to the community living’s ‘specialist hospitals, and be still medicated on release like Thomas Rawnsley.